mesosphere/dcos-kubernetes-quickstart/README.md

 For more cluster setup tweaks check out [here](https://github.com/dcos/terraform-dcos/tree/master/gcp).

-### Install command-line tools
+### Download command-line tools

-Install DC/OS cli `dcos` and Kubernetes `kubectl`.
+Download DC/OS cli `dcos` and Kubernetes `kubectl`.
 ```
 make get-cli
 ```

-Files `dcos` and `kubectl` will be downloaded to the current folder, please move them for example, to `/usr/local/bin/`, or any other folder set in your `path`, so they can be invoked later one by install.
+Files `dcos` and `kubectl` will be downloaded to the current folder, please move them for example, to  `/usr/local/bin/`, or any other folder set in your shell's `path`, so they can be invoked later one by install.

 ### Install cluster